Model-independent constraints on generalized FLRW consistency relations with bootstrap-based symbolic regression: Conclusion

-Our results are to the best of our knowledge the first significant detections of violation of FLRW self-consistency.
-If the violations we found are robust, it ultimately means that most cosmological models considered as candidates for solving the tensions of the $\Lambda$CDM model (e.g., dynamical/interacting/new dark energy models, modified gravity, and running of natural constants within the FLRW framework) are ruled out.
+If the violations we have found here are robust, it ultimately means that most cosmological models considered as candidates for solving the tensions of the $\Lambda$CDM model (e.g., dynamical/interacting/new dark energy models, modified gravity, and running of natural constants within the FLRW framework) are ruled out.
 This would alter the way that cosmologists should approach the construction of solutions to cosmological tensions.
 Alternatively, if one believes that a cosmological solution must necessarily fall within the FLRW class of spacetimes, the only viable explanation for the tensions appear to be of astrophysical character or exotic early-time mechanisms that invalidate current standard BAO interpretation.
 Irrespective of the interpretation of our findings, further examinations are required to establish their robustness.
 The methods in this paper could be applied to other FLRW/$\Lambda$CDM consistency tests proposed in the literature \cite{Rasanen:2014mca,list}, which could yield complementary valuable information.

 Data is not yet precise and ample enough to secure tight constraints on our model-independent density constraint that we presented in the companion letter \cite{PRL}.
-However, this is expected to rapidly change over the next years, and our results demonstrate that our approach enables a direct test of the $\Lambda$CDM model without introducing cosmological parameter fitting: any deviations from $\Lambda$CDM predictions can be directly interpreted in terms of a physical quantity (the density field) rather than simply as an ``anomaly''.
+Especially more high-precision BAO data (or better constrained cosmic chronometer measurements) is missing in order to obtain sky-averaged estimates with modest uncertainty bands.
+However, this is expected to be achieved over the next years, and our results demonstrate that our approach enables a direct test of the $\Lambda$CDM model without introducing cosmological parameter fitting: any deviations from $\Lambda$CDM predictions can be directly interpreted in terms of a physical quantity (the density field) rather than simply as an ``anomaly''.
 Ultimately, the presented framework provides a pathway towards genuinely model-independent cosmology, with tests that offer clear physical insight into the origin of tensions with $\Lambda$CDM predictions.

 Although we have focused on the sky-averaged density field as a function of the redshift, the method can also be used to map density fluctuations across the sky once data becomes sufficiently ample.
 More data will also make it possible to constrain other interesting quantities such as the optical expansion (measuring the isotropic image distortion in the direction from source to observer and setting $E_0 = 1$) given by $\hat\theta = -2\frac{d_A'}{d_A}(1+z)^2\mathcal{H}$ which could complement standard lensing maps.